GoldKing120/Legacized/README.md

 - Texture Packs, World Templates, and Skin Packs from your old Mash-Ups!
 You can now use most Texture Packs and Skin Packs lost to the consoles, with custom ones added too!
 Select your style, from celebrating the holidays with the Festive Mash-Up, or dressing up as Jeb himself with the Skin Packs!
 (Most World Templates are still missing, but are being added eventually!)
 - Lots of small but fun tweeks, such as Golden Apple recipes, a classic World Generation option, foggy world borders, and much much more!
 - Controller support, provided by Legacy4j.
 Connect various controllers, such as Xbox, Nintendo Switch, Playstation, and others!
 The "Edition" on the title screen changes to your controller style too!
-- Legacy4j is the main power behing all of this.
+- Legacy4j is the main power behind all of this.
 Without this mod, this modpack wouldn't be here today.
 Please check out Legacy4j on their Modrinth!: https://modrinth.com/mod/legacy4j

 Got questions, issues, bug reports, update ideas, etc.?
 Check out our Issues page!: https://github.com/GoldKing120/Legacized/issues